How to use

 Sponsored Links

-Clibor saves the clipboard in text format and transfers it as text when used.
+Clibor saves clipboard data in plain text format and transfers it as text when used.

-On the Mac, if you want to paste without formatting, there is a shortcut key “command + shift + option + V”, but it is very difficult to press.
+On Mac, you can paste without formatting using the shortcut Command + Shift + Option + V, but it can be difficult to press.

-If you go through Clibor as above, it will be transferred to the clipboard as text, so you can paste it into Numbers as a string.
-I use it often.
+By passing the copied text through Clibor, it is set to the clipboard as plain text, allowing you to paste it into Numbers as a simple string.

 FIFO per new line

-You can switch to FIFO mode for each new line.
+You can enable FIFO mode for each new line in copied text.

-For example, simply copy a string like the following and then select it from the right-click menu as shown above.
+For example, copy a string like the following, then select FIFO per newline from the right-click menu:

 Clipboard history1